pgjdbc/pgjdbc/TESTING.md

 mailing list pgsql-jdbc@postgresql.org.

 ## 5 - Extending the test suite with new tests

+Most of the tests are written with JUnit4, however it is recommended to create new tests with JUnit5.

 If you're not familiar with JUnit, we recommend that you first read the introductory article [JUnit Test Infected: